vmt/udis86/docs/manual/libudis86.rst

     :returns: the number of bytes disassembled.
 A 0 indicates end of input.

-    Note, to restart disassembly, after the end of input, you must call one of the input setting functions with the new input source.
+    Note, to restart disassembly after the end of input, you must call one of the input setting functions with a new source of input.

     A common use-case pattern for this function is in a loop::

-        while (ud_disassembly(&ud_obj)) {
+        while (ud_disassemble(&ud_obj)) {
             /*
-             * use decode info.
+             * use or print decode info.
              */
         }

-For a successful invocation of the :c:func:`ud_disassemble`, you can use the following functions to get information the disassembly.
+For each successful invocation of :c:func:`ud_disassemble`, you can use the following functions to get information about the disassembled instruction.

 .. c:function:: unsigned int ud_insn_len(const ud_t* u)